-Police are investigating a suspected cannabis farm after a Sunderland house caught fire.
+Police investigate suspected cannabis farm in fire-hit Sunderland house

 The blaze, on the corner of Cooper Street and Horatio Street in Roker, was discovered by two passers-by at 5.30am today.

 Four fire engines and an areal ladder platform, police vehicles and ambulances attended the property, which is said to be occupied, but empty at the time.

 An elderly woman in an adjoining property was rescued by passers-by and was checked over by paramedics.
 She did not need hospital treatment.

 A Northumbria Police spokeswoman said: “At 5.46am this morning police were informed about a fire on the corner of Cooper Street and Horatio Street in Sunderland.

 “It’s not believed anyone was in the property at the time and no-one has been seriously injured.
 Initial enquiries suggest there may be a cannabis farm inside.”